Alaskan Malamute Fencing Height Requirements: Complete Garden Guide

 Besides getting the perfect fence to keep your Alaskan Malamute safe, there are a few things you can do to your garden to make their outdoor time more enjoyable.

 The first of which is for those of you with Alaskan Malamutes that are known to dig.
-Another way to prevent your Malamute from digging around the fence, or anywhere else unwanted, is to give them a dedicated digging spot.
+Another way to prevent your Malamute from digging around the fence or anywhere else unwanted is to give them a dedicated digging spot.

-Find an area in your garden that you don’t mind your Alaskan Malamute turning into a personal excavation site and cover it with dog-safe loose soil or sand.
 Train your Malamute to dig in this spot by burying toys and large treats for them to discover and reward them whenever you see them using this spot.

 Anytime you see them attempting to dig anywhere else, interrupt them and lead them over to the dedicated digging zone.